klara-zielinska/xitools.py.cppcrawler/README.md

 # XiTools C++ Crawler

-The C++ Crawler is a tool for processing and querying C++ code.
-It allows advanced searches and replacements.
+C++ Crawler is a tool for processing and querying C++ code implemented in the form of a Python module.

 ## Key features

 * Searching for regular expressions
 * Searching for C++ language constructions (e.g., classes, method declarations, method definitions)
+* Replacing matched code
 * Omitting comments, string literals or blocks during searches
-* Replacing matched code
-* Creating scopes in source files (e.g., scoping to specified classes, method bodies)
+* Setting scopes in source files (e.g., scoping to specified class or method bodies)
-* Performing searches and replacements restricted to scopes, possibly in many files at once
+* Performing searches and replacements in the scopes - possibly in many across many files at once
-* Matching scopes (e.g., to filter methods starting with a given prefix)
-* Contains a tag system that allows to pass information between scopes and searches (e.g., one can scope to a class set tagged with names, search for methods and return a result tagged with pairs class + method name)
+* Contains a tag system that allows to pass information between scopes and searches (e.g., we can scope to class bodies, where scope tags are class names, search for methods and return pairs: class + method name)
-* Contains features that facilitate loading and managing sources
+* Contains features that facilitate loading and managing source files

 ## Short example